XPeng AeroHT Sport (concept design)

 After making electric drones for several years (including a hybrid-electric drone), Zhao started his own company in 2010 to sell drones.
 The company created five different drone models to manufacture and sell.
 Then around 2016, Zhao read about a hover surfboard from Canada, this information was the catalyst to for him to begin building an eVTOL hoverbike for one passenger.

-The Heitech Sport eVTOL concept design is a sporty one passenger open cockpit multicopter appears to have been made for Urban Air Mobility (UAM), air racing and off road adventures.
-The front of the aircraft has a retro-styled square front which could possibly be air intake to cool the batteries powering the aircraft.
-The cockpit is an open air cockpit with no sides on the cockpit, allowing the pilot enter and exit the aircraft very similar to getting on a motorcycle and allows the pilot to have the air flowing all around while in flight.
+The Sport eVTOL concept design is a sporty one passenger open cockpit multicopter hoverbike and appears to have been made for advanced aerial mobility (AAM), air racing and off road adventures.
+The front of the aircraft has a retro-styled square front which could possibly be an air intake to cool the batteries powering the aircraft.
+The cockpit is an open air cockpit with a motorcycle styled seat allowing the pilot with ease of access to enter and exit the aircraft.
 The aircraft has four booms with two propellers on each end of the booms for vertical and forward flight, for a grand total of eight propellers for the entire aircraft.